10 Movie Remakes That Are Better Than The Original

 Remake of: “Ocean’s Eleven” (1960)

-The Rat Pack may have starred in the original, but it was George Clooney, Matt Damon, and Brad Pitt, who made robbing a Las Vegas casino look awesome while also infuriating Andy Garcia.
+The Rat Pack may have starred in the original, but it was George Clooney, Matt Damon, and Brad Pitt, who made robbing a Las Vegas casino look awesome while also infuriating Al Pacino.

 Rolling Stone critic Peter Travers: